-9 Building rubble to be cleared is usually measured using bulk monitors that can measure several hundred kgkilograms of material at a time, applying activity concentration clearance levels such as in Tabletable I.2 of GSR Part 3 [1].
-Buildings that are to be cleared in the form of the standing structure are most often cleared; (e.g. for subsequent demolition;) using surface- related clearance levels like those given in Ref.
-[4641].
-The
+&lt;sup>7 Building rubble to be cleared is usually measured using bulk monitors that can measure several hundred kilograms of material at a time, applying activity concentration clearance levels such as in table I.2 of GSR Part 3 [1].
+Buildings that are to be cleared in the form of the standing structure are most often cleared (e.g. for subsequent demolition) using surface related clearance levels like those given in Ref.
+[41].
+The building rubble originating from demolition of these buildings does not have to be subjected to additional clearance measurements to demonstrate compliance with activity concentration clearance levels.

-- 7.18.
-For surfaces where the activity can penetrate into the volume (e.g. building surfaces and permeable ground), it should be specified whether the clearance levels apply only to the top layer (i.e. the actual surface) or to the surface plus part of the volume beneath the surface.
-Usually, it is a prudent approach to relate surface contamination clearance levels to both the contamination present directly on the surface and the contamination present immediately beneath the same surface area.
-Further details are given in Ref.
-[41]. - 7.19.
-Careful distinction needs to be made between the surface contamination clearance levels and the other uses of surface contamination levels, such as in SSR-6 (Rev.1) [16].
+7.19.
+Careful distinction needs to be made between the surface contamination clearance levels and the other uses of surface contamination levels, such as in SSR-6 (Rev. 1) [16].
 The surface contamination limits specified in para.
-508 of SSR-6 (Rev. 1) [16] are derived for the transport of radioactive material under regulatory control, which is not relevant for clearance, so those values should not be used for clearance purposes. - 7.20.
+508 of SSR-6 (Rev. 1) [16] are derived for the transport of radioactive material under regulatory control, which is not relevant for clearance, so those values should not be used for clearance purposes.

+7.20.
 Models used for the derivation of surface contamination clearance levels need to consider all exposure pathways associated with the presence of surface contamination.
-In particular, these include the following: - (a) External irradiation from the contaminated surface; - (b) Ingestion as a consequence of hand-to-mouth transfer of contamination when handling objects; - (c) Inhalation as a consequence of resuspension of contamination when handling or machining objects; - (d) Skin contamination. - 7.21.
-The same criteria for clearance as specified in paragraphsparas I.10 and I.11 of GSR Part 3 [1] should be applied when deriving surface contamination levels for specific clearance.
+In particular, these include the following:

+- (a) External irradiation from the contaminated surface; - (b) Ingestion as a consequence of hand-to-mouth transfer of contamination when handling objects; - (c) Inhalation as a consequence of resuspension of contamination when handling or machining objects; - (d) Skin contamination.

+7.21.
+The same criteria for clearance as specified in paras I.10 and I.11 of GSR Part 3 [1] should be applied when deriving surface contamination levels for specific clearance.
 In addition, an equivalent dose limit to the skin of 50 mSv in a year should be applied for low probability scenarios, as described in para.
+4.4(b).

-4.4.(b). - 7.22.
+7.22.
 If a material has been activated (e.g. the concrete shield around a nuclear reactor or particle accelerator), surface contamination clearance levels such as those provided in Ref.
 [29] are not applicable.